-This veterinary care assistant course is set at level 2.
+This veterinary care assistant course is set at the equivalent of level 2 study.
 It follows the standards set for non-professionals that provide medical care for non-human animals.
 It can be seen as a stepping-stone to full study for an animal nursing qualification.

 The aim of the course is to provide an introductory but solid background to care for animals at more than the normal level whilst remaining within UK Law and Legislation (The Veterinary Surgeon's Act 1966).